 Is the Stagg Dripper Worth Buying?

-At the time of this review, the Fellow Stagg [X] Dripper Set is going for $70 USD.
-For a pour-over device that is a bit pricey.
-The Stagg is well built and does an excellent job holding heat.
-If you are looking for something you can take camping, then check it out.
+At the time of this review, the Fellow Stagg [X] Dripper Set is $70 USD.
+That is a bit pricey for a pour-over device.
+The Stagg is well-built and does an excellent job holding heat.
+If you want something you can take camping, check it out.

-Personally, I don’t go camping, so I need to compare it against other indoor pour-over methods.
-Although the coffee tasted great once I was able to get the grind perfect, it wasn’t any better than a Kalita Wave, which is another flat-bottom pour-over brewer.
+I don’t go camping, so I need to compare it against other indoor pour-over methods.
+Although the coffee tasted great once I got the grind perfect, it wasn’t any better than a Kalita Wave, another flat-bottom pour-over brewer.
 And the Kalita is more affordable at $25 USD.

-I thought I wouldn’t like the single dot, but it is a clever solution to measure coffee without carrying a scale or spoons.
-However, if it were to redesign this part, I’d probably make it a bit more visible, so it stood out more in low-light situations.
+I thought I wouldn’t like the single dot, but it is a clever solution for measuring coffee without carrying a scale or spoons.
+If I were to redesign this part, I’d probably make it a bit more visible so it stood out more in low-light situations.

 Should you get a Stagg Pour Over?
-If you need something extremely well-built that does an excellent job holding heat and you don’t mind paying more for the brewer and for the filters, consider the Stagg.
-However, if you are looking for a flat-bottom kitchen pour-over device and don’t want to spend as much money, check out the Kalita Wave.
+If you need something extremely well-built that does an excellent job holding heat and you don’t mind paying more for the brewer and the filters, consider the Stagg.
+However, if you want a flat-bottom kitchen pour-over device and don’t want to spend as much money, check out the Kalita Wave.

 Resources